Faculty Supervisors

 - Jun O’Hara, MA, CCC-SLP, is a medical speech-language pathologist with a bachelor’s degree in Psychology from Temple University, a master’s degree in Linguistics with an Advanced Certificate in ESL Teaching, and a master’s degree in Speech, Language, and Hearing Sciences from SDSU.
 Jun has worked in acute inpatient, inpatient rehab, outpatient, and skilled nursing units serving youths and adults at Alvarado Hospital and Palomar Health since 2010.
 She has developed grand rounds for fellow SLPs to discuss atypical FEES/MBS studies and challenging medical cases, interpretation of clinical presentations, and report writing.
 Jun is an owner of a private practice that specializes in treating adults with communication, cognitive, and swallowing disorders.
 She strives to provide therapy incorporating functional and real-life activities relevant to clients’ current struggles and life goals.

-- Irina Potapove, PhD, CCC-SLP, currently leads the early intervention diagnostic experience in partnership with the San Diego Regional Center.
+- Irina Potapova, PhD, CCC-SLP, currently leads the early intervention diagnostic experience in partnership with the San Diego Regional Center.
 Her approach to clinical training is informed by her research background in bilingual language development, which prioritized meaningful assessment tailored to bilingual clients.
 Alongside her clinical role, Irina serves as the Associate Director for the Joint Doctoral Program in Language and Communicative Disorders and teaches a variety of SLHS courses.

 - Linda Schmitz, MS CCC-SLP, is a speech-language pathologist working in the area of adult neurogenic disorders.
 She has worked as a Lecturer and Clinical Faculty member in the School of Speech, Language, and Hearing Sciences at SDSU since 2006.
 She has held positions at Sharp Rehabilitation Center, the Sharp Community Re-Entry Program, and the Acquired Brain Injury Program offered through the Community College District.